 The basis of marriage is the joining together of two individuals into one.
 Genesis 2:24 says, “Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.”

 For couples that insist on keeping their finances separate, they’re ultimately saying they want to pick and choose when they are one and when they are still individuals.
 That’s not the way marriage works.
 When we marry, we join together in all ways and holding on to the independence of our single lives to avoid conflict is not the recipe for a stronger marriage.
 Rather, it’s a warning sign that the two are not fully joined.
 I find the process a couple must go through to join their finances to be a very fruitful one.
 They must work to know each other and explore all areas of their lives in great detail.
 In the end, that knowledge of each other will lead to a more intimate relationship.

 Financial literacy is greatly lacking in this world.
 Statistics show that just over half of American adults understand basic financial concepts like diversification and compound interest.
-Those statistics are bad enough, but true financial wisdom is even scarcer.
+Those numbers are bad enough, but true financial wisdom is even scarcer.
 As expected, the world operates under worldly wisdom, but unfortunately, most Christians have also received their financial education from the world.
 1 Corinthians 3:19 tells us “For the wisdom of this world is foolishness before God.”
 (NASB)

 God’s Word is not silent on the issue of money and provides us with all the wisdom we need.
 As Christians, we need to invest our time understanding God’s will for our money and less on what the world is selling us.